bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 ### Form: Add User to Group
 Example values are given in curly braces.
+Please also remove the curly braces when filling out.

 ```
 # New user of AG {Doe}